CodeInDreams/hui-simple-springboot-mybatis-project/README.md

-# This is a project working with Intellij IDEA, Spring Boot, MyBatis, Swagger2, Log4j2, Junit, Redis, Mockito and RESTful API.
+# This is a project working with Intellij IDEA, Spring Boot, MyBatis, Swagger2, Log4j2, Junit, Redis, Mockito, Aspect and RESTful API.
 --------------------------------------------------------------------------------------
 ## Deployment
   - Create database using the sql below:
-    ```
+    ```mysql
     DROP DATABASE IF EXISTS `test`;
     CREATE DATABASE test;
     USE test;